In the state of California, all drivers are required to carry minimum insurance coverage that includes:

 California car accident attorney Mickey Fine understands how hard collecting fair compensation can be.
 He is prepared to take your case and fight for your rights, helping you secure the maximum compensation your injuries demand.

 To schedule a free consultation with our experienced California car accident lawyer, please contact us today.
-Mickey Fine has offices in Bakersfield and Manhattan Beach to better serve victims of uninsured drivers throughout California.
+Mickey Fine has offices in Bakersfield to better serve victims of uninsured drivers throughout California.